-How Northwest Technical College uses the HSRT
+How Northwest Technical College uses the HSRT in admissions

 Published minimums are floors, not targets.
 Competitive applicants typically score 5–10 points above the minimum.
 Aiming for 78 or above is advisable at Northwest Technical College.